 Sunborne has been successful because they only sell the finest products available on the market today.
 “If we determine that the quality is not up to our standards, we do not bring it into our inventory,” Eli said.
 “We also have a dedicated quality control specialist who inspects every order to make sure everything is correct, the quality meets our rigorous quality standards and the plants are clean, disease and bug-free.

-Golden is pleased with his greenhouses and is currently planning to acquire one more Solar Light structure from Agra Tech in order to accommodate his company’s growth.
-“Adam Pound has been amazing and the construction of the greenhouses went smoothly,” Golden said.
+Goldman is pleased with his greenhouses and is currently planning to acquire one more Solar Light structure from Agra Tech in order to accommodate his company’s growth.
+“Adam Pound has been amazing and the construction of the greenhouses went smoothly,” Goldman said.
 “Adam worked with us closely to design and setup the greenhouses, based on our needs and overall volume.”

 Or maybe we can say, it’s been Golden?